shawns28/auto-proof/README.md

 Need to run conda install -c conda-forge trame in order to save html file from pyvista

 Everything works now I just needed to run conda install pip first so that pip works in the conda env instaed of outside

+It actually doesn't work when I actually try to use graph tool